Consulting Services Price Index (COSPI)

 The statistical accuracy of this index depends on price and weight data.
 Price data are obtained from a sample survey and weights are obtained from Statistics Canada's Business Register, and both sources are therefore subject to their own errors.

-The quality of the price data depends largely on the response rate and degree of imputation for the survey, and in this regard the quality of the price information is judged to be high, with a response rate of about 80% and degree of imputation is minimal.
+The quality of the price data depends largely on the response rate and degree of imputation for the survey, and in this regard the quality of the price information is judged to be below the desired standard with a response rate of about 45% and high degree of imputation.

 Though the COSPI uses a sample survey methodology to obtain the necessary information, confidence intervals are not currently estimated, due to the longitudinal nature of price index series.
 Indexes are released only for levels of aggregation that are considered statistically reliable.